Even Now (Barry Manilow album)

 Even Now is the fifth studio album by singer-songwriter Barry Manilow.
 It was recorded at A&M Studios in Hollywood, California, and released in 1978.
 The album reached triple platinum and spun off four hit singles in 1978 and early 1979: the title song, "Can't Smile Without You", "Copacabana" and "Somewhere in the Night" (which had previously been a hit in 1976 for Helen Reddy).
+Even Now peaked at No. 3 on the U.S. Billboard 200 album chart on April 8, 1978.

+At the 21st Annual Grammy Awards, Even Now was nominated for Album of the Year.
+The award, however, went to the Saturday Night Fever soundtrack.
+Still, Barry Manilow won a Grammy Award for Best Male Pop Vocal for "Copacabana (At the Copa)".
+This remains Barry Manilow's only Grammy Award despite fifteen (15) other nominations.